Pro Sports Lockouts and Strikes Fast Facts

 November 22, 2011 - MLB players and owners sign a new agreement; which includes testing players' blood for human growth hormone, expanding the playoffs from eight teams to ten and moving the Houston Astros to the American League in 2013.

-March 2016 - The Major League Baseball Players Association begins negotiations for a new collective bargaining agreement with Major League Baseball executives.
+March 2016 - The Major League Baseball Players Association (MLBPA) begins negotiations for a new collective bargaining agreement with Major League Baseball executives.

-November 30, 2016 - With hours before the current agreement is set to expire on December 1, MLB and the MLB Players Association reach an agreement on a new five-year labor contract.
+November 30, 2016 - With hours before the current agreement is set to expire on December 1, MLB and the MLBPA reach an agreement on a new five-year labor contract.